 We compare our method to several state-of-the-art methods.
 E4E~\cite{e4e} and GAN-Control~\cite{shoshan2021gancontrol} are purely 2D controllable face image synthesis methods, which are based on facial attribute annotations.
 DiscoFaceGAN~\cite{deng2020disentangled}, PIE~\cite{tewari2020pie} and StyleRig~\cite{tewari2020stylerig} leverage 3DMM priors but still use a 2D image-based StyleGAN generator.
 HeadNeRF~\cite{hong2021headnerf} uses a 3D \nerf representation as well as 3DMM but is trained with a reconstruction loss using annotated multi-view datasets, whereas our method is a 3D generative model trained on \emph{unannotated single-view} images only.

-We compare the controllability accuracy using the Disentanglement Score (see Col $3$ to $5$ of \cref{tab:ds_cmp}).
+\textbf{Control Disentanglement} We compare the control disentanglement with state-of-the-art methods using the Disentanglement Score (see Col $3$ to $5$ of \cref{tab:ds_cmp}).
 Our method achieves significantly better disentanglement and more precise control in terms of shapes, expressions, and poses, compared to existing methods.
+It is worth noting that we also compare with concurrent 3D-based models~\cite{tang20223dfaceshop, yue2022anifacegan}.
+3DFaceShop~\cite{tang20223dfaceshop} does not exhibit superiority over existing methods in terms of disentangled scores because it mainly acquires the model's controllability by exerting photometric supervision on the images, which is inefficient for 3D control, rather than directly on the 3D volume.
+AniFaceGAN~\cite{yue2022anifacegan} achieves independent control over face shape, expression, and head pose, leading to outstanding disentangle scores.
+However, since there is no clear surface, the warping field in \cite{yue2022anifacegan} fails to warp the face accurately, which explains the gap between their approach and our proposed method.

 Note that since PIE and StyleRig do not have open-sourced code, we compute the score on the $167$ generated images provided on the PIE project page\footnote{\url{https://vcai.mpi-inf.mpg.de/projects/PIE/}}.